OpenDevicePartnership/patina-paging/README.md

 ## Introduction

 This repo include the X64/AArch64 paging logic.
+You can generate API documentation by running `cargo make doc`.
+To have the documentation open in your browser, you can run `cargo make doc-open`.

 ## Public API